-Students will investigate two and three dimensional art forms and will be expected to show competence in their technical understanding and manipulation of a variety of media and tools.
+Students will investigate two dimensional art forms and will be expected to show competence in their technical understanding and manipulation of a variety of media and tools.
+They will develop a personal art work in their chosen art form and theme, all of which will incorporate analysing and documenting their processes.